peaBerberian/wasp-hls/README.md

 - EXT-X-STREAM-INF:
   - [x] BANDWIDTH: Used to select the right variant in function of the bandwidth
-  - [x] CODECS: Considered when pushing the segment but NOT to filter only compatible renditions yet.
-Should probably also be used for that in the future.
+  - [x] CODECS: Used for checking support (and filtering out if that's not the case, and for initializing buffers with the right info).
+  - [x] AUDIO
-  - [x] AUDIO: As no track selection API exist yet, only the most prioritized audio media playlist is then considered
+        audio media playlist is then considered
-  - [x] VIDEO: As no track selection API exist yet, only the most prioritized video media playlsit is then considered
+  - [x] VIDEO: As no video track selection API exist yet, only the most prioritized video media playlist is considered
   - [x] RESOLUTION: Used to describe variant in variant selection API
   - [x] FRAME-RATE: Used to describe variant in variant selection API
   - [x] STABLE-VARIANT-ID: Used for variant-identification, else, its URI is used.
   - [ ] AVERAGE-BANDWIDTH: Not used yet.
-I don't know if it's useful for us here yet.
+I don't know if it's useful yet.
   - [ ] SCORE: Not considered yet, but should be used alongside BANDWIDTH to select a variant.
 It does not seem hard to implement...
   - [ ] SUPPLEMENTAL-CODECS: In our web use case, I'm not sure if this is only